zeldaret/oot/docs/includes.md

 The include should be ordered like this and sorted alphabetically within each group:

-- for overlays: the .h for the overlay
+- main .h for the system/overlay
-- libc (files from `include/libc`)
-- `ultra64.h` if needed
+- `versions.h` if needed
+- remaining includes not in this list
+- assets
 - `libc64/*.h`
 - `libu64/*.h`
-- `versions.h` if needed
+- `ultra64.h` if needed
-- remaining includes
-- assets
+- libc (files from `include/libc`)

+This minimizes the chance for headers to not be self-contained.

 There should be no empty line between groups, except:

-- after an overlay .h include
+- after the main .h include
-- before assets includes
+- before and after assets includes if any
 - in-between assets includes, as needed

 ## Square brackets vs quotes